SQE FAQs

 Is the assessment on a computer or on paper? e.g. can we highlight words etc?

-SQE1 is a computer based multiple choice assessment taken at a Pearson Vue test centre.
-You are given erasable markers white boards and markers to use if you wish during the assessment.
+SQE1 is a computer based multiple choice assessment, usually taken at a Pearson Vue test centre.
+You are given erasable white board and markers to use if you wish during the assessment, as well as a digital calculator.

-There are 16 assessments for SQE 2, 4 of them are oral skills which are assessed in person in London, Cardiff or Manchester, the other 12 papers are computer-based assessments, which are written and are taken at a Pearson Test Centre.
+There are 16 assessments for SQE 2, four of them are oral skills which are assessed in person in London, Cardiff, Birmingham or Manchester, when you will be given a highlighter, pen and paper, as well as instructions on paper which you will be able to highlight.
+The 12 SQE2 written assessments are computer-based, with most students sitting at a Pearson Test Centre.

 There are a very limited number of SQE1 MCQs to practice online.
 Do you expect this to improve over time or is there a reason these sort of materials aren't available?

-As a consequence, as well as providing our students with a large bank of MCQs to practice for SQE1, BPP will be releasing some additional questions on our website shortly as we appreciate the need for all students, wherever they study, to get as much MCQ practice as possible.
+As a consequence, as well as providing our students with a large bank of MCQs to practise for SQE1, BPP has released some free additional questions on our website, as we appreciate the need for all students, wherever they study, to get as much MCQ practice as possible.
+See here.

 Questions from international students about the SQE